caporizzi/Bulles/README.md

 This output is processed by a Python program designed to count the number of bubbles in my domain and to measure the size of the gas regions.

 Here is an example for the initial iteration.
-My visit display this, I added the label.
 ![enter image description here](https://i.imgur.com/z9mMI1O.png)

 Here, I choose to view it as a percentage of gasses versus liquidity.